microsoft/pxt-microbit/docs/reference/music/set-silence-level.md

 ![works with micro:bit V2 only image](/static/v2/v2-only.png)

-This block requires the [micro:bit V2](/device/v2) hardware.
-If you use this block with a micro:bit v1 board, you will see the **927** error code on the screen.
+This function requires the [micro:bit V2](/device/v2) hardware.
+If you use this function with a micro:bit v1 board, you will see the **927** error code on the screen.

 ### ~